 If you’re looking for more dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

-Yield: 24 cookies (3 Freestyle points per cookie for blue, green and purple)
+Yield: 24 cookies (3 points per cookie for blue, green and purple)

 - 1 box Pillsbury Sugar Free Yellow Cake Mix